LaurenceHo/react-weather-app/README.md

 6. If you want to deploy the cloud functions only, run `npm run deploy-functions`

 ## Webpack, Reactjs and TypeScript
-Although there is `create-react-app` toolkit to create react project very easily and quickly, I personally love to create the react project by using webpack from the beginning, and configure the project a bit by bit manually.
-It helps me how these things work together.
+Although there is `create-react-app` toolkit to create react project very easily and quickly, I personally love creating the react project by using webpack from the beginning.
+Also configure the project a bit by bit manually.
+It helps me to understand how these things work together.

-When using webpack, you need a bunch of loaders to parse the specific file types.
+When using webpack, we need a bunch of loaders to parse the specific file types.
 For example, `ts-loader` for Typescript, `css-loader` for css files, `file-loader` for pictures...etc.

-Before starting using webpack with TypeScript, you at least need to install the follows plugin:
+Before starting using webpack with TypeScript, we at least need to install the following plugins:
 `npm i -D css-loader file-loader html-webpack-plugin source-map-loader style-loader ts-loader typescript url-loader webpack webpack-cli`

 In the [webpack.common.js](config/webpack.common.js) file, setup the entry point at first:
 ```
 module.exports = {
-  entry: [ './src/index.tsx'],
+  entry: ['./src/index.tsx', 'whatwg-fetch'],
   output: {
     path: path.resolve(__dirname, '../dist'),
-    filename: '[name].bundle.js'
+    filename: '[name].bundle.js',
   },
   resolve: {
-    modules: [
-      path.join(__dirname, '../dist'),
+    modules: [path.join(__dirname, '../dist'), 'node_modules'],
-      'node_modules'
-    ],
-    extensions: [ '.ts', '.tsx', '.js', '.json' ]
+    extensions: ['.ts', '.tsx', '.js', '.json'],
+  },
 }
-}
 ```

 Then setup the loaders:
 ```
+{
   module: {
     rules: [
       {